-When you’re a single parent, the practical problems of juggling a family routine, running a home, working and sorting out finances, as well as perhaps coping with a family breakdown and the loss of a partner, can be a lot to deal with.
+When you’re a single parent, the practical problems of juggling a family routine, running a home, working and sorting out finances, as well as perhaps coping with a family breakdown or the loss of a partner, can be a lot to deal with.
 As a result, many single parents push their feelings and emotions to the bottom of the list of priorities.

 Five top tips for single parents:

 - When relatives and friends offer to help, take them up on it!
-Ask them to babysit or do nursery drop offs/pick ups.
+Ask them to babysit or do nursery drop offs/pick ups

-- Seek advice on your finances and find out what support you are entitled to.
+- Seek advice on your finances and find out what support you are entitled to

-- Try to carve out some time for yourself, you do deserve it, and you will feel better because of it.
+- Try to carve out some time for yourself, you do deserve it, and you will feel better because of it